awsdocs/aws-cdk-guide/doc_source/troubleshooting.md

 \([back to list](#troubleshooting_top)\)<a name="troubleshooting_nobucket"></a>

 **When deploying my AWS CDK stack, I receive a `NoSuchBucket` error**
 Your AWS environment does not have a staging bucket, which the AWS CDK uses to hold resources during deployment\.
 Stacks require staging if they contain [Assets](assets.md) or synthesize to AWS CloudFormation templates larger than 50 kilobytes\.
+See [Bootstrapping](bootstrapping.md) for complete details\.

 You can create the staging bucket with the following command:

 ```
 cdk bootstrap